edesabarbaro/hiring-engineers/answers.md

 <img src="https://i.imgur.com/kvjgmCt.jpg" width="400" height="217" alt="VM is duplicated"></a>

 In the folder `Barbosa_default_1518895422216_47501` I was indeed able to find the missing file.
-I tried to start the VM directly from the folder, but had a new error.
+I tried to start the VM directly from the folder, but had a new error with `E_FAIL`.

 <a href="https://i.imgur.com/VR2BvdW.jpg" title="Missing file in second folder">
 <img src="https://i.imgur.com/VR2BvdW.jpg" width="400" height="217" alt="Missing file in second folder"></a>